Raghavvram/notes/Virtualization/Para-Virtualization.md

 | **Complexity**      | Simpler for guest OS, more complex for hypervisor. | More complex for guest OS, simpler for hypervisor. |
 | **Use Cases**       | General-purpose virtualization, broad compatibility. | Performance-sensitive applications, specialized environments. |

-I hope this gives you a clear picture of the differences and similarities between virtualization and para-virtualization.
-If you have any more questions, feel free to ask!